 You can’t deny that Terror of the Towers is perfectly themed given that it takes place within the Towers themselves.
 For that reason, there’s definitely a unique atmosphere to this vampire-infested haunt because nothing within it comes close to looking like flimsy, painted MDF.
 The setting is by far the biggest selling point here and the pacing is perfect with the tension building towards that strobe maze finale.

 The big downside to this one is the ‘hands on shoulders’ approach.
 Especially when there’s a moment or two where you’re ascending/descending!
-It can spoil the experience and it was definitely the case this time where we were either being pulled backwards or dragged along at top speed because we were at the mercy of people either side of us.
+It can spoil the experience and it was definitely the case this time where we were either being pulled back or dragged along at top speed because we were at the mercy of people either side of us.
 We’d like to know the reason why it’s in play here and in no other haunts at Scarefest…

 Sub Species: The End Games